ariesiitr/aeries_2y_3dof_proj/README.md

 # How to send final coordinates to Robotic Arm

 In this segment, we detect the path in which the pen will move.
 First, we detect the portion which has to be drawn.
 Then, we make a visited array.
 Now, by using DFS (depth-first search) algorithm and a visited array, we can trace the path.
 After that, we send the coordinate (output by DFS) to the robotic arm, through which it has to pass (or draw).
-We also send a special parameter with the coordinate, which tells the robotic arm to draw or not.
+We also send a special parameter with the coordinate, which tells the robotic arm to draw or lift the pen .

 # Robotic_arm_Implementation